Skip to main content

 const init = useCallback(async (): Promise<void> => {

-// -- At this point anonymous visitor has logged in
+// -- At this point anonymous visitor has logged in,

-// and we have user ID to use as a visitor identifier
+// and we have a user ID to use as a visitor identifier

-// -- Associating both visitors with identifier Custom Data,
+// -- Associating both visitors with an identifier Custom Data,

-// where index `1` is the index of the Custom Data configured
+// where index `1` is the Custom Data's index, configured

-// as a unique identifier on Kameleoon Platform
+// as a unique identifier in Kameleoon.

 const userIdentifierData = new CustomData(1, 'my_user_id');

-// was passed as a prop
+// was passed as a prop.

 addData(props.anonymousVisitor, userIdentifierData);

-// -- Letting SDK know that the visitor is unique identifier
+// -- Informing the SDK that the visitor is unique identifier.

 addData('my_user_id', new UniqueIdentifier(true));

-// -- Getting the variation for user ID will
+// -- Retrieving the variation for the user ID ensures

 const variation = getFeatureFlagVariationKey(